COVID-19 Online Screening

 COVID-19 Information from Dr. DeLong, Chief of Internal Medicine, Geriatrics

-Learn more about COVID-19 from Dr. DeLong, including what we currently know about COVID-19, steps to reduce your risk and help stop the spread, and what to do if you are experiencing respiratory symptoms.
+Learn more about COVID-19 from Dr. DeLong, including what we currently know, steps to reduce your risk and help stop the spread, and what to do if you are experiencing respiratory symptoms.

 Setup & Use Instructional Videos for Respiratory Equipment